Jean O'Brien: Web and Graphic Design

 • Don’t underline words for emphasis, as the convention on the web is that an underline means a link.
 Use bold text for emphasis.

 • Resist the temptation to play around with font formatting.
 Pages with lots of fonts in different colours and sizes do not look professional.
-Your fonts are determined by a document called a stylesheet, and the only formatting you should be doing is making certain words bold, applying headers and creating lists.
+Your fonts are determined by a document in your site’s code called a stylesheet, and the only formatting you should be doing is making certain words bold, applying headers and creating lists.
 If you want a font changed, ask your web designer to update the stylesheet.

-• Apply headings rather than just bolding a text.
+• Apply headings rather than just bolding a piece of text.
 Use Heading 2, Heading 3, etc – the page title is usually Heading 1 so best to start with Heading 2 in the text itself.
 Check with your web designer if you are not sure about this.

 • Text should always be left-aligned.
 Centred and justified body text is not a good idea online as it can be difficult to read.
 See webdevblog.co.uk for comprehensive details.